no2chem/bunyan-redis-watch/readme.md

 Therefore, it is recommended that you only use this tool for debugging, since it will have a significant impact on the performance of your REDIS infrastructure.

+In addition, in order to not replicate the infrastructure in bunyan for printings messages, it uses the bunyan CLI tool to print messages.